eliabebalierodemoura/mobile_ca2_movie_recycler/README.md

 As I mentioned previously this second project involves new concepts for me in an android studio, so I needed to see some tutorial to help me to develop some of these tasks to understand a little more how RecyclerView works.
 For this project I created for class and four movies, after that I started to connect my class and create my layout, in main class I created arrays, arrays to input certain information's such as the name of the movies and pictures.
 To do the second part I got some issues, for example, I find it very hard to find a way to set up the seats and the seats remaining as well as the information on the new activity, it took a lot of time to find a solution for it works pretty well.
 I could find a solution to implements the information in my array, and to put the seats remaining, but some procedures were not working as it should work, for example: the section that I put to select seat it is working but not properly as I would want, I got some issues, and then I did some research but could not find a way to fix it, it was the hardest part of the assignment but I could work in my cold and I could do some improvements, and then I find the right solutions my project works.

+ Conclusion:

+This was a challenge project where we are required to put everything that we have Learned so far.
+On this activity spatially android studio, we have to have good research and try to minimize all issues that we face, when we try to develop our project.
+This project was done in Kotlin language where the developer can find some contents on some particular web sites to help to create each section.
+All this work mentioned in this report was based in a recyclerView card where the developer chose movie pictures and collected pieces of information for this assessment.